scottiiiOnTheSide/chronology_API/Notes.md

 ****Next Tasks
 		- have 'Remove Items' toggle opening of <FullList> ✅
 		- css for <FullList> ✅
-		- create post with multiple images, then add it to Bookmarks
 		- add menuBar & menu <Macros> page for collections ✅
 		-	add exitButton for tags <Macros> page, make functional
 		- fix issue with getting posts for tags, issue at /backEnd/routes/groups.js:177
 		- plan backend api functions for FullList, in <Instants>
-			- removing items from collections
+			- removing items from collections ✅
 			- adding posts to user's pinnedPosts
 			- adding media to user's pinnedMedia
 				- pinnedMedia to include link to corresponding post (url and post id)